rinkp/wireguard-tailscale/README.md

 When using the provided [`docker-compose.yml`](https://raw.githubusercontent.com/rinkp/osticket-dockerized/main/docker-compose.yml), these settings are automatically set.

 ## Compatibility
 This setup has been tested against a server running Juan Font's headscale [v0.25.1](https://github.com/juanfont/headscale/releases/tag/v0.25.1).
-It is expected to work with tailscale.com.
+It is expected to work with tailscale.com and some instructions have been provided below.

 This setup has been tested with Windscribe VPN provider.
 You can generate a Wireguard config on [https://windscribe.com/getconfig/wireguard](https://windscribe.com/getconfig/wireguard).